Strengthening Your Muscles

 How to Get Started

 If you have not lifted weights before, make an appointment with a certified athletic trainer to help you develop a safe strength-training program.
 You can find a trainer at a local gym or through a referral from your doctor or a friend.

 - Begin each exercise with light weights and minimal repetitions.

 - Slowly increase weight, never adding more than 10% in a given workout.

-- Do strength-training exercises 2 or more days a week.
+- Do strength-training exercises 2 or more days per week.
 Allow at least one day between each workout for your bones and muscles to rest.

-- Gradually increase the number of repetitions to 2 to 3 sets of 8 to 10 repetitions with a rest period of 60 seconds between sets.
+- Gradually increase the number of repetitions to 2-3 sets of 8-10 repetitions with a rest period of 60 seconds between sets.

 - Although stiffness the day after exercise is normal, if you are in pain, you did too much.
 Decrease the intensity or the duration of your exercise next time.

 Note: Before starting any type of exercise program, check with your doctor about any possible medical problems you may have that would limit your exercise program.